markakash/BigTree/install.md

-> ❗ This tutorial is only tested for Windows 11 and needs an NVIDIA GPU.
+> ❗ This tutorial is only tested for Windows 11 and needs an NVIDIA GPU. <br>
 > ❗ It's advisable to perform a fresh installation rather than relying solely on existing files on GitHub.
 This ensures alignment with the repository.

 # Tree detection